Australian Wine from

 Remove the meats and sausage to a carving board and slice across the grain.
 Arrange the slices on a large platter with the vegetables, keeping the meats warm and moist with a little of the stock.
 You may need to cover the platter with foil while you carve.

-Don't waste the cooking stock.
-You can use it to make a soup or risotto.
+Don't waste the cooking stock from the main pot.
+Strain it and you can use it later to make a soup or risotto.
 It will keep for a few days in the fridge or a few months in the freezer till needed.

-This dish should be served with a couple of vegetables in season.
+This dish can be served with a couple of vegetables in season.
 Boiled potatoes, spinach or steamed root vegetables are ideal.

 Wine suggestions for bollito misto